 Ramsey County is the first and only Minnesota County to be governed by Home Rule; all other counties are governed by state statutes.
 The Charter is like a constitution for the county.
 It spells out the duties and responsibilities of the county government.

 The Charter Commission is a 17 member standing commission appointed by the District Court.
 There are two from each County Board Commissioner District and three at large.
-The members serve staggered four year terms.
+Members serve staggered four year terms.
+A member and staff listing can be located here.

 The Commission's duty is to periodically review the charter and propose necessary amendments.
 It also reviews and recommends proposals from others.
 The commission has the authority to submit proposed amendments to an election.